RDiMag/odin-recipes/README.md

 This is my first website project for The Odin Project.
 I expect to learn how to set up organized HTML pages.
+I'll also get more comfortable with using Git.